bipentihexium/wys_arg_tools/README.md

 There you can add/change methods, keys, modifications and message filter.
 It will ask you for more keys at runtime, use "EXIT" to end the script.

-### wys_lib.py
+### wys_lib.py and wys_lib.c

-It's a python module containing methods used to decrypt/encrypt previous levels as well as texts and data, there is also a bit of stuff for working with premutations.
+`wys_lib.py` is a python module containing methods used to decrypt/encrypt previous levels as well as texts and data, there is also a bit of stuff for working with premutations.
 Use it as any other python module - just import it and then use it.
+`wys_lib.c` is an optional part of it.
+If you have a c/c++ compiler, compile it into c_wys_lib.so (on UNIX) or c_wys_lib.dll (on Windows). `wys_lib.py` will load it and use the c functions instead of the python ones. `wys_lib.py` will also "complain" when the .so/.dll file is not found.

 ### wys_playground.py